SummaryRead the full fact sheet

 Cancer and DES daughters

-DES daughters have a higher risk of developing certain cervical and vaginal cancers and pre-cancerous conditions.
+DES daughters have a higher risk of developing certain and and pre-cancerous conditions.
 You should have a special DES check-up every year, along with annual breast examination by your GP and every two years, once you have reached 40 years of age.

 Clear-cell cancer and DES daughters

 Clear-cell cancer, or adenocarcinoma, is a rare cancer of the vagina or cervix associated with DES daughters.
 If this cancer is discovered at an early stage, doctors can treat it successfully.
 It is important to have regular DES examinations, because a cervical screening test may not pick up the clear-cell cancer.

 Breast cancer and DES daughters

 Research is limited on the risks of developing for DES daughters, but a 2006 study indicated that DES daughters may have a slightly increased risk of developing breast cancer after the age of 40 (1.4 times the risk of the general population).

 Having a DES examination